 A sinking fund means you save up a small amount of money each month for a certain period of time.
 This is a strategic way to save for planned expenses, such as a new car, a vacation or Christmas.

 For example, if you want to spend $1,000 on a vacation that’s three months away, then you’ll need to save around $330 every month until your trip’s departure date.
+This can help you save for a vacation on a tight budget.

 You can check out this post to learn more about how to save money with sinking funds.

-8. Stay motivated with coloring pages
+8. Stay motivated with savings tracker coloring sheets

 When I was saving money to quit my 9-5 job and go back to school, I used a savings tracker visual aid so I could see my progress.
 In the beginning, it can be hard to get motivated to save up for a big goal, especially when it feels so far away.

 But no matter how big or small your savings goal is, having a visual aid is essential for keeping you inspired and motivated to track your progress.
+This can help you save money each month.

 Savings trackers and debt payoff charts are simple and fun to use.
 Your success will depend on you sticking to your goal and filling them out on a regular basis.
+If you want to save money fast, a visual tracker can help.

 9. Follow the 30-day rule